sergiokopplin/indigo/_posts/2018-10-24-you-dont-have-to-write-integration-tests-part-1.md

 Lastly, Docker images are easy to start, stop, destroy, and restart.
 It's easy to guarantee that the PostgreSQL instance will have a fresh state for a test case to run on.

 A PostgreSQL server running on the host, however, may be used by other applications on the developer's machine.
-It's hard to know what still the server will have before a test case runs.
+It's hard to know what state the server will have before a test case runs.

 ## Why Docker Compose?

+Why do we use `docker-compose` instead of `docker run`?
+Firstly, a `docker-compose.yml` file is a well-organized way of configuring Docker containers.
+For example, if we need our PostgreSQL instance to provide a specific database, we can have

+    db:
+      image: postgres:9.6
+      ports: ['5432:5432']
+      environment:
+        POSTGRES_DB: my-database

+Secondly, Docker containers launched via Docker Compose are named according to the filepath of the `docker-compose.yml` from which they are launched.
+A `postgres` image launched by your project's `docker-compose.yml` will not conflict with any other `postgres` images running on a development machine.

+Thirdly, the `docker-compose` command has subcommands for interacting with containers launched from the respective `docker-compose.yml`.
+This allows you to get precise results from the containers you care about.
+For example, `docker ps` will present information about all of the containers running on your system. `docker-compose ps`, on the other hand, only presents the containers in your `docker-compose.yml`.

+In this way, launching containers via `docker-compose` provides automatic organization of your containers per-project, and eases the operation and analysis of these containers.